Bayesian Search for Robust Optima: Bayesian Search for a Robust Optimum

-The optimisation of a sweet spot can be distilled to the minimisation of some chosen quality measure $Q$ (see Section \ref{sec:sweetspot-definition} for suggestions for $Q$) of a sweet spot $\sweetspot$.
-The obstacle to straightforward optimisation is that evaluating the quality of candidate sweet spots, using for example \eqref{eq:quality-average} or \eqref{eq:quality-worst}, is infeasible for continuous domains: they require the evaluation of $f(\bx')$ for all $\bx' \in S(\bx)$.
-In spite of this, one can envisage that a brute-force method for optimising a sweet spot would be to transform the target function $f(\bx)$ using the quality measure to yield a new function of $\bx \in \domain$ to be optimised, $Q(S(\bx))$, so that:
+The search for a robust optimum can be distilled to the minimisation of the selected quality function $Q(\bx, \robustset)$ (Section~\ref{subsec:robust_optimisation}) for a given robust set $\robustset$.
+The obstacle to straightforward optimisation is that evaluating $Q$ for any candidate location is unachievable for continuous domains, because the evaluation of $f(\bx + \bdelta)$ is required for all $\bdelta \in \robustset$.
+In spite of this, one can envisage that a good approximation to $Q$ could be made by aggregating $f(\bx + \bdelta)$ over many $\bdelta \in \robustset$.
+Although such an approach is practicable for cheap-to-evaluate objective functions, the need to optimise expensive functions renders this approximation infeasible as well.

-Here we propose to search for the optimum sweet spot by constructing a Gaussian process ($\GP$) model of $f$ to which the quality function $Q$ can be applied in order to model the sweet spot's quality.
-In order to account for the uncertainty in the modelled $f$ we estimate an expected improvement in $Q$ by drawing realisations from the $\GP$ and calculating the improvement for each realisation over the current best; averaging these realisation-specific improvements for all of the drawn realisations yields the expected improvement.
+Here we propose to search for the robust optimum by constructing a Gaussian process model of the expensive function $f$, and then using it to estimate the chosen quality function $Q$ to determine the robust quality at a particular location.
+This allows approximation of the expected improvement for candidate locations by drawing realisations from the Gaussian process and then evaluating the improvement for each realisation based on these estimated quality values.
+Algorithm~\ref{alg:bayesian_robust_optimisation} shows the main steps in our robust optimisation procedure.

-We first describe a straightforward method, which proves to be computationally infeasible when the dimension of decision space or the number of evaluated locations becomes large.
-In the following sections we discuss modifications to the algorithm to make it computationally efficient.